 A Little "Slice" of the Arctic!

-The surrounding areas do not get a high amount of visitor traffic, but the lands and waters are used frequently by local people for hunting, fishing, gathering, and recreation.
-Most local residents are Iñupiat, the indigenous inhabitants of Alaska’s arctic, with outdoor traditions going back many generations.
+The areas surrounding Kotzebue do not get a high amount of visitor traffic, but the lands and waters are used frequently by local people for hunting, fishing, gathering, and recreation.
+Most local residents are Iñupiat, the indigenous inhabitants of Alaska’s Arctic, with outdoor traditions going back countless generations.